-I displayed this in the kids' playroom for many years, which is now my office near the craft table.
-The kids loved to see their favorite pieces shown.
+I displayed this in the kids' playroom for many years, now my office near the craft table.
+The kids loved seeing their favorite pieces displayed.

-Idea #3: Collect all your trinkets from different travels and place in a curio cabinet.
+Idea #3: Collect all your trinkets from different travels and place them in a curio cabinet.

 Where did I place this curio cabinet?

 It's blue and adds a pop of color to our hallway.
 We have been adding stuff to it over the years, so the image below is a little outdated.
 The items in it don't need to be fancy to be displayed.

 Idea #4: Display your collection above the kitchen cabinets.